gregology/gregology.github.io/timeline.md

 ### February

 🎓 Quit Sydney Hi-Fi
-🏠 Moved in with Sam and Aaron in Newcastle
+🏠 Moved in with my sister Sam & her partner Aaron in Newcastle
 🎓 Started studying a Tertiary Preparation course at Newcastle TAFE in order to go to university

 ## 2003